 In today’s tight job market with a historically low unemployment rate, recruiters now more than ever have been reaching out to an extended pool of candidates.
 Whether it’s via email, LinkedIn message or text messaging, recruiters are on the prowl for top talent to help fill the 7.1 million open jobs in the US.
 As a job seeker or someone who is interested in building their professional network, now is the time to capitalize on the chance to build and develop relationships with recruiters.

-Recruiters not only provide opportunities for new job positions but they also give expert advice about the current job market, specific industries or functions, and career advice.
+Recruiters not only provide opportunities for new job positions but also give expert advice about the current job market, specific industries or functions, and career advice.
 Establishing a collaborative relationship with a staffing professional can open the doors to endless career opportunities that otherwise would’ve been closed to you.
 Being recruiting professionals ourselves, we are sharing the best ways to build a strong, two-way relationship with a recruiter.

 Find a respectable balance when it comes to communicating and connecting with a recruiter.
 Keep in mind recruiters are busy people, especially in today’s booming market.
 Don’t contact them every day asking if they found you a job yet but also don’t ‘ghost’ them.
-Recruiters want to stay up-to-date with your job search whether you’ve found a job or if you’re still actively seeking.
+Recruiters want to stay up-to-date with your job search whether you’ve found a job or you’re still actively seeking.
 Our recruiters suggest checking in every week or every other week.
 By doing this, you will remain fresh in their mind when a job opportunity opens and matches your unique career goals.

 This is especially important when you are first introduced to a recruiter.
 Ask the recruiter about their agency and get a feel for what they’re like as a staffing professional.
 This relationship should be a two-way street, they will ask you multiple questions and you should do the same.
 You want to build a connection with someone who you feel will listen to your career goals and aspirations and help you move forward in your job search.
 Meet with a recruiter face-to-face to ask questions and discuss your wants and needs, this will help form a trusting and long-lasting professional relationship.